haf/Http.fs/README.md

  1. Downloads albacore (the `bundle` command)
  2. Executes the Rakefile

-   i.
-Downloads all nugets
+   1. Downloads all nugets
-   ii.
-Downloads all github file references iii.
-Generates assembly info iv.
-Compiles the code
+   1. Downloads all github file references
+   1. Generates assembly info
+   1. Compiles the code
-   v.
-Runs the tests
+   1. Runs the tests
-   vi.
-Generates nugets
+   1. Generates nugets

 ## Examples ##